su-ddd/orgchart/README.md

 --------

 ### Single Direct Report Style
-In cases where there is only one direct report for the org chart, use ``<ul class="col1">``.
+In cases where there is only one direct report for the org chart, use ``html <ul class="col1">``.
 See Strategic Planning organization chart.

 ### Specifying the number of boxes for each row

-For organization charts with more than two rows of direct reports, add the following classes to the ``<ul>`` that contains the staff boxes.
+For organization charts with more than two rows of direct reports, add the following classes to the ``html <ul>`` that contains the staff boxes.
 The number indicates the number of boxes intended for each row.

 ```html
 <ul class="row1">